elemel/fungeoneer/chapters/octagram.md

 You have entered the sixth dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
 The remains of a less fortunate adventurer are slumped against the staircase.
 From their skeletal grasp, you retrieve a revolutionary compass, suspended from a chain.

 The compass tracks your clockwise rotation in octants (increments of 45 degrees), starting at zero for east.
 Full revolutions, each composed of eight octants, are also included in the tracked rotation.
 Turning left counts as counter-clockwise rotation (negative), while turning right counts as clockwise rotation (positive).
-This compass will serve as your R register.
+This compass will serve as register R.

 With the compass slung around your neck, you turn your attention to the map: